Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Preliminaries

-For edge $(i,t)$, let $\onee(i,t)$ be an indicator random variable that denotes the success/failure of the edge.
-So $\onee(i,t)$ equals 1 w.p.\ $p_{it}$.
-While the indicator variables for different edges are independent, it will be useful to consider a notion of sample path over all edges.
-Let $\omega$ denote such a sample path over the success/failure of all edges.
+For edge $(i,t)\in E$, let $\onee(i,t)$ be an indicator random variable that denotes the success/failure of the edge.
+So $\onee(i,t)$ equals 1 w.p.\ $p_{it}$. { Recall that, the success/failure of an edge is independent of the outcome of other edges.
+Let $\omega$ denote a sample path over the success/failure of all edges.
 Formally, $\omega$ defines for every edge $(i,t)\in E$, the value $\onee(i,t)=\one(i,t)$ for the success/failure of $(i,t)$.
-Let $\Omega$ denote the universe of all sample paths $\omega$.
+Conditioned on $\omega$, any given (online or offline) algorithm observes the outcome $\one(i,t)$ after matching $i$ to $t$.
+Outcomes for edges not included in the matching are not revealed to the algorithm. } Let $\Omega$ denote the universe of all sample paths $\omega$.
 For simplicity, we use $E_{\omega}[\cdot]$ to denote expectation over the randomness in outcomes of all edges.
-We also use $\omega_{t}$ to represent part of sample path $\omega$ that defines the success/failure of edges revealed up to and including arrival $t$.
-In other words, $\omega_t$ determines values of random variables $\onee(i,t')$, for all edges $(i,t')$ incident on arrivals $t'\leq t$.
-Note that according to this definition partial paths $\omega_{t}$ and $\omega_{t+1}$ are consistent i.e., both represent the same path up to and including arrival $t$.
-Finally, overloading notation we simply use $E_{\omega}[\cdot\mid \omega_{t}]$ to denote expectation over randomness in outcomes of edges incident on arrival $t$ and beyond with the outcomes of all edges incident on arrivals $t'\leq t$ fixed according to $\omega_t$.
-Finally, $E_{\omega_t}[\cdot]$ denotes expectation only over the randomness in outcomes of edges incident on arrivals $t'\leq t$.
+We use $\omitt$ to represent part of sample path $\omega$ that defines the success/failure of all edges except edge $(i,t)\in E$.
+In other words, $\omitt$ determines values of random variables $\onee(j,t')$, for all edges $(j,t')\neq (i,t)$.
+Overloading notation, we let $E_{\omega}[\cdot\mid \omitt]$ denote expectation over randomness in outcomes of edge $(i,t)$, with the outcomes of all other edges fixed according to $\omitt$.
+Let $E_{\omitt}[\cdot]$ denote expectation over the randomness in outcomes of all edges except $(i,t)$.